jesseyuen/ideas/README.md

 # jesseyuen

 Hello world.
-Can a human being be open source?
+Do you think a human being can be open source?
 We shall see.
 See an area for improvment?
 You know what to do.

 Star sign: Cancer <br />
 Favourite Food: Yum Cha <br />